 Superior education.
 Boundless career opportunities.

-The Watson School educates nearly 1,000 graduate students per year, 21 percent of whom are women and 67 percent of whom are international students.
+The Watson School educates over 1,000 graduate students per year, 21 percent of whom are women and 67 percent of whom are international students.

 Systems Science and Industrial Engineering